chris-barry/i2spy/client/README.md

 `pip install i2py`

 * i2py - connecting to router information
-* I2PControl - for quering information from the router
+* I2PControl - for queering information from the router
-	* Go to your [client config](http://127.0.0.1:7657/configclients) on your router and install i2p control with this url <http://plugins.i2p/files/I2PControl.xpi2p>.
+	* Go to your [client config](http://127.0.0.1:7657/configclients) on your router and install I2P control with this URL <http://plugins.i2p/files/I2PControl.xpi2p>.
 	  It's needed near the bottom of the page.

 ## Running